apache/libcloud/docs/storage/drivers/openstack_swift.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This example shows how to connect to a Swift installation which uses a
-non-default value for the service name attribute in the service catalog.
+non-default value (``Object Storage Service``) for the service name attribute
+in the service catalog.

 .. literalinclude:: /examples/storage/swift/connect_to_swift.py
    :language: python